KaiyangYao/CSCI1380-Final-Project/README.md

 2. Run `npm install` from the project root to install all the project dependencies

 ### Start the App
+Note:
-Note that starting the project for the first time involves some preprocessing of the data, which is a one-time requirement.
+- Starting the project for the first time involves some preprocessing of the data, which is a one-time requirement.
+- When running each step below, you need to kill the running port using `for port in {7110..7114}; do pid=$(lsof -ti :$port); [ -n "$pid" ] && kill -9 $pid; done` if you receive a listen EADDRINUSE error.
+- Before running step 1, ensure that your store folder under the root directory is empty.

+Steps:
 1. Run `node workflow/crawler.js` to crawl the available books on Project Gutenberg.
 This might take a couple of minutes.
 You can always change the URL in the dataset section in this file to adjust the size of the books to be crawled.
+(We recommend using our default URL, which includes fewer books, as a first test.)
 2. Run `node workflow/index.js` to create appropriate data structures for efficiently answering queries.
 (Spoiler Alert: We used TF-IDF metrics for information retrieval.)
 3. Run `node workflow/generateDict.js` to generate a dictionary for later spell-checking during searches.
 4. Run `node workflow/server.js` to start the Express server.